minio/docs/source/reference/minio-mc/mc-ilm-add.rst

    Specify the number of days as an integer, e.g. ``30`` for 30 days.

    For versioned buckets, the expiry rule applies only to the *current* object version.
-   Use the :mc-cmd:`~mc ilm add --noncurrentversion-expiration-days` option to apply expiration behavior to noncurrent object versions.
+   Use the :mc-cmd:`~mc ilm add --noncurrent-expire-days` option to apply expiration behavior to noncurrent object versions.

    MinIO uses a scanner process to check objects against all configured lifecycle management rules.
    Slow scanning due to high IO workloads or limited system resources may delay application of lifecycle management rules.